linev8k/cxr-fl-privacy/gpu_scorelab_doc.md

 ### Set Up Anaconda

 Install Anaconda in your home directory.
 To do this, follow [these steps](https://docs.anaconda.com/anaconda/install/linux/).
 Omit the GUI packages.
-For the first step, instead of downloading Anaconda from a browser, you can use ```wget``` with the respective link, as in   ```wget https://www.anaconda.com/download/#linux```.
+For the first step, instead of downloading the Anaconda installer from a browser, you can use ```wget``` with the respective link, as in   ```wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh```.
 You can also consider to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) for a more light-weight installation.

 A guide on how to manage environments with conda is available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Keep an eye on memory space taken up by Anaconda packages, it can pile up when working with lots of environments.